zediious/tpfz-sprinkles/content/en/docs/Mandatory Reading/Mod List Tweaks/powerattackblock.md

 title: Power Attacking and Blocking
 weight: 1
 ---
 In this mod list, we use Dual Wield Parrying SKSE to modify our block hotkey to Mouse Button-4, and For Honor Power Attack to modify our power attack hotkey to Mouse Right-Click.
 Below you will find instructions on changing your block key.
-If you want to change your block key back to the Mouse Right-Click, then you will need to remove For Honor Power Attack.
-Instructions are below for doing this as well.
+If you want to change your block key back to the Mouse Right-Click, then you will need to remove For Honor Power Attack and use One Click Power Attack.
+This is currently unsupported.

 ## Changing the Block Key